sealingtech/EDCOP/README.md

 ### Network Settings:

+The installer will make a feeble attempt to guess what your network settings should be.
+This is normally incorrect and should probably be answered _**N**_ and entered manually.

 + **Enter hostname (entire FQDN):**

    EDCOP requires a FQDN and corresponding DNS entry (e.g. "edcop.example.com" or "dev.edcop.io").
 After installation, you must access the Admin panel with the FQDN (not IP address).